leafOfTree/vim-vue-plugin/README.md

 Vim syntax and indent plugin for `.vue` files.
 Mainly inspired by [mxw/vim-jsx][1].

+## Upgrade to the latest version

+If you've installed `vim-vue-plugin` before, it's recommended to upgrade to the latest version.
+After upgrade, You will have to configure in a new way as described at [Configuration](#configuration).

+What's new

+- Clean code and configuration
+- Improved performance

 ## Installation

 <details>
 <summary><a>How to install</a></summary>

 - [VundleVim][2]